alpenlabs/Technical-Whitepaper/README.md

 Rollup Service is a user-facing component that accepts L2 transactions created by users through a Remote Procedure Call (RPC) or a REST API.
 It validates these transactions against basic validation rules such as checking syntax, transaction structure, and the signatures.
 It also runs the `validate()` function in sender’s account for each transaction.
 Once the basic validation is complete, the Rollup Service adds the transactions to the L2 Mempool in a L2 Transaction Queue, in the order that they were received.

-The L1 Watcher monitors the L1 Mempool for L1 Rollup Transactions using bitcoin’s RPC interface.
+The L1 Watcher monitors the L1 Mempool for L1 Rollup Transactions using Bitcoin’s RPC interface.
 It stores these L1 transactions (deposit and unilateral_withdrawal) in the L1 Transaction Queue in L2 Mempool and constantly updates this queue with the latest rollup transactions in the L1 Mempool.
 Since these transactions are validated in L1, they do not require additional validation.

 ### **4.3.2.2 Block Producer**